GFDRR/rdl-standard/docs/guides/datasets/packaging.md

 ### Packaging recommendation

-We recommend grouping hazard data using the following hierarchy:
+We encourage grouping hazard data using the following hierarchy:

 - **Hazard type**
   - *Geographic scale and location*